 7.5.2 Flow (habitat) types are recorded according to the percentage (nearest 5%) of the water area affected by each type.
 They represent areas of the channel predominantly affected the flow (patch) types described in 6.2.5.
-Brief definitions of each type are as follows: cascade (CC - Distinct series of 'stepped' flow features occurring over boulder substrate or bedrock outcrops), boil (BL - area of channel where discrete areas of the water surface heave as upwelling water breaks the surface), rapid (RP - area with water surface dominated by broken standing waves), riffle (RI - area of channel dominated by unbroken standing waves), run (RU - area of channel with no waves, flow direction generally downstream with disturbed rippled surface), glide (GL - area of channel dominated by smooth downstream movement of water), pool (PO - discrete area of imperceptible flow over a low area in the channel bed), marginal deadwater (MD - discrete area of imperceptible flow associated with marginal and connected backwaters, see figure 6), ponded (PR - area of slow to imperceptible flow upstream of a channel obstruction such as a weir).
+Brief definitions of each type are as follows: cascade (CC - Distinct series of 'stepped' flow features occurring over boulder substrate or bedrock outcrops), boil (BL - area of channel where discrete areas of the water surface heave as upwelling water breaks the surface), rapid (RP - area with water surface dominated by broken standing waves), riffle (RI - area of channel with no waves, flow direction generally downstream with disturbed rippled surface), glide (GL - area of channel dominated by smooth downstream movement of water), pool (PO - discrete area of imperceptible flow over a low area in the channel bed), marginal deadwater (MD - discrete area of imperceptible flow associated with marginal and connected backwaters, see figure 6), ponded (PR - area of slow to imperceptible flow upstream of a channel obstruction such as a weir).